 Big data security is an emerging field for investigation and, in my eyes, a potential large future market.
 As we gain more access to big data flow and computing power any interested party can extract and manipulate data or take the appropriate actions.
 An expensive drone may just bomb mountains or empty houses without killing any terrorists; a stock exchange trader may sell all his copper options fearing a price decrease; or an iceberg may in fact smash the oil platform if security considerations are not made while collecting and processing big data.
 In each case, we need to seek a sound balance between the speed of data collection, processing in near real-time and data security.

-Dr. Turgut Aslan is the Service Line Leader for Managed Security Services (Infrastructure Protection) and Risk & Issue Manager for a large commercial account in IMT Germany.
-He joined IBM in 1999 and has more than 10 years of in-depth experience in the IT security areas of networking infrastructure, systems management, service management, tools and software.
+Dr. Turgut Aslan is the Service Line Leader for Managed Security Services (Infrastructure Protection) and SCE+ Security Workstream Leader in Germany.
+He joined IBM in 1999 and has more than 12 years of in-depth experience in the IT security areas of networking infrastructure, systems management, service management, tools and software.

 To effectively compete in today’s changing world, it is essential that companies leverage innovative technology to differentiate from competitors.
 Learn how you can do that and more in the Smarter Computing Analyst Paper from Hurwitz and Associates.